Honours Bachelor of Early Childhood Leadership

 Within the program, breadth courses are taught by a variety of faculty with graduate credentials in Social Sciences, Humanities and Sciences.

-Fanshawe College has been granted a consent by the Minister of Advanced Education and Skills Development to offer this applied degree program for a seven-year term starting August 2017.
+Fanshawe College has been granted a consent by the Minister of Colleges to offer this degree program for a seven-year term starting August 2017.
 The College shall ensure that all students admitted to the above-named program during the period of consent will have the opportunity to complete the program within a reasonable time frame.
+The College is currently undergoing the process for renewing consent to offer this program and retains consent to offer the program during that process.

 Core Courses | ||||